M4TV1K/ArteDante/README.md

 Website layout for IT Development Studio

 ## Description
-Magnificent layout for a website project which main target is to reach customers showing experience, achievements and deleveped products.
+Gorgeous layout for a website project which main feature is the Slide System which works on Desktop.
+Slide System is another good way to make good impression on your potentional customers.
+User can use Mouse Wheel to slide throw the slide and also it has amazing navigations.
 Made from already prepared design.
-It has really good premade animation (videos) and also great menu on tablet and mobile devices that blurries the background.

 ## Implementation
 This website is made using HTML5, CSS3, JavaScript and jQuery.
-The main feature here is the adaptive design that works good on desktop, tablets and mobile devices as well.
-This site shows why the generalization and reusement of already written CSS are important!
+Slide System is implemented completely with the help of JQuery in order to perform all needed animations.
+Also it still preserves adaptive design that works good not only on desktop, but on tablets and mobile devices as well.

 # Interface